mauricelam/pyolin/README.md

 The separator for records and fields are configurable through the `--record_separator` and `--field_separator` options.

+### Scope

+It is possible for the Pyolin program to run multiple times over an iterable sequence of data, called a scope. `record` is a scope that runs the given program multiple times based on the parser, for example.

+Only one scope can be accessed in a Pyolin program.
+An exception will be raised if multiple scopes are mixed.

-Available variables:
+### Available variables

-  - Record scoped:
+ - Record parsing (for table-like data):
+    - `records` – Parses the input data into a sequence of records according to `cfg.parser`, and generates this `records` sequence.
+Each record is a tuple (often parsed from one line) that consists of many fields (columns).
+The separator for records and fields are configurable through the `--record_separator` and `--field_separator` options.
-    - `record`, `fields` - A tuple of the fields in the current line.
-        Additionally, `record.str` gives the original string of the given line before processing.
+    - `record`, `fields` – A scope that will run the given program iteratively for each record.
+Additionally, `record.source` gives the original string of the given line before processing.
-    - `line` – Alias for `record.str`.

-    When referencing a variable in record scope, `prog` must not access any other variables in table scope.
-In this mode, pyolin iterates through each record from the input file and prints the result of `prog`.

-  - Table scoped:
-    - `records` – A sequence of records (as described in "Record scoped" section above).
+  - Line by line
-    - `lines` – A sequence of lines (as described in "Record scoped" section above).
+    - `lines` – A sequence of lines separated by the newline character.
+For other line separators, use `contents.split(separator)`.
+    - `line` – A scoped version of `lines` that iterates over each line, running the Pyolin program repeatedly.
+    - File scope:
     - `file`, `contents` – Contents of the entire file as a single string.
     - `df` – Contents of the entire file as a pandas.DataFrame.
 (Available only if pandas is installed).
+    - JSON scope:
+    - `jsonobjs` – Reads one or more concatenated JSON objects from the input file.
+    - `jsonobj` – Scoped version of `jsonobjs`.
+Note that if the input data contains only one JSON object, the result will return a single item rather than a sequence.
+To always return a sequence, use `foo(jsonobj) for jsonobj in jsonobjs`, or to always return a single value, use `jsonobj[0]`.
   - General:
     - `filename` – The name of the file being processed, possibly None if reading from stdin.
-  - Assignable fields:
+    - `cfg` – The Pyolin program configuration that can configure various beahviors of the program
-    - `header` – A tuple that contains the headers of the columns in the output data.
+        - `cfg.header` – A tuple that contains the headers of the columns in the output data.
 This assumes the output format is a table (list of tuples).
         If `None` (the default) and the header cannot be inferred from the input data, the columns will be numbered from zero.
-    - `parser` – A parser instance that is used to parse the data.
+        - `cfg.parser` – A parser instance that is used to parse the data.
 Any changes made to this field must be made before the input file contents are accessed.
             See the Parsers section for more.
-    - `printer` – A printer instance that determines the format of the output data.
+        - `cfg.printer` – A printer instance that determines the format of the output data.
             See the Printers section for more.
+    - Common module aliases
-  - Modules:
+        - `pd` – pandas.
-    - `re`, `csv`, `pd` (pandas), `np` (numpy)
+        - `np` – numpy.
+        - All other modules can be directly referenced by name without explicitly using an import statement.

 ## Parsers